 substituting the version number that you want to target.
-You can also specify the towncrier-check, docs or package targets to check release notes, documentation syntax and packaging metadata, respectively.
+You can also specify one of the pre-commit checks flake8, docs or package to check code formatting, documentation syntax and packaging metadata, respectively.

 Add change information for release notes

 Briefcase uses towncrier to automate building release notes.
 To support this, every pull request needs to have a corresponding file in the changes/ directory that provides a short description of the change implemented by the pull request.